slendervine/Vin-cius-Blauth/README.md

 🔭 I’m currently working on be hired and learn a lot in the internship

-🌱 I’m currently learning C / HTML5 & CSS3
+🌱 I’m currently learning C / Python / HTML5 & CSS3

 🤝 I’m looking for help with learn to program  🖥